SunDevilRocketry/sdec/README.md

 <p>For more information on usage of the above hardware with the Terminal-Control program, please
 refer to the board's firmware documentation </p>

+<h2>Developer Information:</h2>
+<p>Commands which communicate with an embedded board inlcude a 1 byte opcode, which is the first byte
+   transmitted to the board when a command is issued.
+Opcode 0x00 is reserved as the nop command.
+Nop commands are ignored by the embedded board.</p>

 <h2>General Commands:</h2>

 <h3>clear</h3>